 Giorgos Hatziparaskos, an 86-year-old baker from Crete, is one of the last people in Greece who still creates the country’s iconic multi-layered phyllo dough by hand.

-Featured in a video by Business Insider, Hatziparaskos is shown crafting some of Greece’s beloved delicacies by hand alongside his only employees — his wife Katerina and his son Paraskevas.
+Featured in a recent video, Hatziparaskos is shown crafting some of Greece’s beloved delicacies by hand alongside his only employees — his wife Katerina and his son Paraskevas.

 Hatziparaskos opened his bakery in 1960, long before the advent of large-scale, industrial baked goods, which have replaced traditional bakeries in much of Greece and around the world.